HaoningJiang-space/HaoningJiang-space.github.io/_pages/about.md

 Recent news:

-- 2024.7-        :RLHF
+- 2024.12      : VLM attack
-- 2024.6-2024.9  :LLM and Bag, Large lauange model in layout generation, target DAC25
+- 2024.6-2024.11 : APAC HPC-AI competition ,Rank 8
-- 2024.6-2024.8  :Large lanuange model in Brain algorithm.
+- 2024.6-2024.12  :LLM and Bag, Large lauange model in layout generation, to be contributed to TCAD
-- 2024.5-2024.11 :DPU and DOCA, a parallel framework for GraphDPU
+- 2024.6-2024.8  :Large lanuange model in Brain algorithm , to be contributed to Nature
 - 2024.4-2024.6  :EDA, Sizing, Multi-agent reinforcement learning in analog design.
 - 2024.4         :Participate in the ASC World Supercomputing Finals and the High Performance Computing Summit,meeting the Turing Award winner Jack Dongarra
 - 2024.3-2024.6  :NeRF, the best poster in MIT training course
-- 2024.3-2024.5  :Gradient inverting in Federated learning, contribute to NeurIPS24
+- 2024.3-2024.5  :Gradient inverting in Federated learning, contribute to TPAMI
 - 2024.2-        :Table Tennis Hawk Eye and Action Scoring System.
 Contribute to PLOG ONE, JCR 1 .
 - 2024.2         :Mathematical Modeling Competition, MCM
 - 2024.1-2024.5  :Intership at IECUBE, testing the parameter of ADC circuits